 Road standards vary, from modern well maintained highways to those in need of repair with unexpected pot holes and cracks.
 In remote locations even some main roads will be unsealed and may be in a poor state of repair, particularly after rain.
 In many rural areas the quality of roads away from the main highways, and the poor standard of driving especially of trucks and buses, requires particular vigilance from driver.

 Driving in Brazil

 A main concern whilst self driving in Brazil is crime.
-Favellas or shanty towns are often slap in the middle of seemingly affluent areas and one wrong turn can put you in a very dangerous place.
-Avoid driving in City Centres where you could get lost and find yourself in an area you shouldn’t be in.
+Favellas or shanty towns are often close to seemingly affluent areas and one wrong turn can put you in a very dangerous place.
+Avoid driving in urban areas where you could get lost and find yourself in an area you shouldn’t be in.
 Thefts from cars are common, and cases of car jacking occur, sometimes with the occupants being taken and forced to withdraw money from their accounts at cash machines.
 When in a car you should keep the doors locked and the windows closed, and take particular care at traffic lights.
 In three or more lanes of traffic, consider using the middle lane(s), where safety may be higher.
 Also when at traffic signals, leave enough space between yourself and the car in front to be able to pull out and drive away if you feel under threat.
 I’d advise avoid driving at night anywhere in Brazil.

 Brazil Car Rental –

 Sixt, Hertz, National, Avis, Budget, Thrifty, and South American company Localiza have outlets here.
 Also usually features on Car rental broker sites.

 We currently have no local car rental partners in Brazil.
 If you are a local car rental company who would like to feature on DriverAbroad.com please check details on our Partnering page or contact us on ADriverAbroad@Outlook.com